Zeal8bit/Zeal-8-bit-OS/README.md

 ### Reset vectors

-The Z80 provides 8 distinct reset vectors, as the system is meant to always be stored in the first virtual page of memory, these are all reserved to the OS:
+The Z80 provides 8 distinct reset vectors, as the system is meant to always be stored in the first virtual page of memory, these are all reserved for the OS:

 Vector | Usage
 ------ | ------